Shirley Carter: Development

 Shirley's creation was announced in September 2006, at which time she was described as being "brassy, rough, tarty and tough-as-old-boots" by media entertainment website Digital Spy.
 Henry, who had appeared in the serial during the early 1990s as prostitute Lorraine Salter, said: "I'm thrilled to be joining EastEnders.
 I'm both nervous and excited as I've watched it for many years".
 Created as an extension of the established Wicks family, Shirley's arrival was welcomed by her son, Deano.
 Di Angelo deemed his character "very fond" of his mother, keen to forge a relationship with her, and attributed Deano's childish characterisation to her absence during his formative years.
 Other relatives were less enthused by her arrival: Shirley developed a rivalry with Wicks matriarch Pat (Pam St Clement), which culminated in a physical fight and their arrest in April 2007.
 Digital Spys Dek Hogan highlighted a similarity between the two, and commented prior to their fight that Shirley was "so like Pat was when she first arrived it's frightening."

-A friendship developed between Shirley and local businessman Phil Mitchell in 2008, as she underwent a breast-cancer scare.
+A friendship developed between Shirley and local businessman and criminal Phil Mitchell (Steve McFadden) in 2008, as she underwent a breast-cancer scare.
 Reluctant to seek medical help, Shirley admitted to Phil that she was afraid, and he responded with "genuine kindness".
 Their friendship developed into romance, and Shirley was later able to save him from an addiction to crack cocaine, which Henry felt reflected the strength of their relationship.
 Although Shirley was wounded to discover he had been unfaithful to her, Henry explained that, regardless of the tough façade her character projected, she still loved him.
 She characterised Shirley as "a strong, proud woman [who] wouldn't stay with someone for [the wrong] reasons", and suggested they could survive the affair: "It will need effort to make it work and they'll never have the perfect relationship, but neither Phil nor Shirley would want a completely quiet life."

 On 29 December 2022, Henry made an unannounced exit from the show; this coincided with the departure of her onscreen son Mick Carter (Danny Dyer).
 Series producer Chris Clenshaw confirmed that Shirley's exit was part of Henry's decision to take an extended break from the show, but she would return in the future.
 In July 2025, reports emerged that Henry had no plans to return to the series.